OldedTester/simpy_simu/README.md

 https://journalofbusiness.org/index.php/GJMBR/article/download/1983/1885/.

 ### Input
 Machinery（Container）：it means the main body of the toyota vehicle.
-It has a storage（Container） Components（Container）：main components to build a car.
+It has a storage（Container）
+Components（Container）：main components to build a car.
 It has a storage(Container), too.
 ### Activities
 Assembly（Container）：it gets the Machinery and components from two containers and save in assembly container.
 Parts sequencing（process）：took several days (not hours) to make the Components to the right place.
 Setting up schedule（Process）：took several to build the scheduled plan.
 Production commence（Process）：begin to product vehicle.
 ### Output
-Quality check（process）：check quality of body and Components Vehicle assembling(Process)：assemble the body and components Dispatch zone(container)：store the vehicle which has been made.
+Quality check（process）：check quality of body and Components
+Vehicle assembling(Process)：assemble the body and components
+Dispatch zone(container)：store the vehicle which has been made.
 ### Closure
 Dispatch to dealer(process)：transport to the dealer.
 In order to get the instant information, we add a process which can monitor the whole process status.
 Process_monitor(process)：a process which monitor the whole flow.

 ## Source code
 Refer to the main.py
 ## code architecture
-Toyoto_Factory: The class for the wehicle.it has following attibutes and functions machinery:a container for storing machinery. machinery_control:process for machinery controlling. components:a container for storing components. components_control:process for components controlling. assembler:container for storing assembler assembler_control:process for assembler controlling dispatch:a container for storing production vehicles. dispatch_control:process for dispatch controlling. env_status_monitor:monitoring all the Toyoto_Factory
+Toyoto_Factory: The class for the wehicle.it has following attibutes and functions
+machinery:a container for storing machinery.
+machinery_control:process for machinery controlling.
+components:a container for storing components.
+components_control:process for components controlling.
+assembler:container for storing assembler.
+assembler_control:process for assembler controlling.
+dispatch:a container for storing production vehicles.
+dispatch_control:process for dispatch controlling.
+env_status_monitor:monitoring all the Toyoto_Factory.